QHZSS/Clean-and-Learn/README.md

 ## ApiQaSet

 ApiQaSet consists of 200 API-related questions.
 The proportions of the three cate-gories of questions are 41%, 40%, and 19%, respectively.
 We split dataset (70%/30%) into train/test dataset.
 Each record ofour dataset is a question-answer-solution triple:
-1.Question: the title, body and category of the question.
+1. Question: the title, body and category of the question.
-2.Answer: the textual answer of the question.
+2. Answer: the textual answer of the question.
-3.Solution: the start-end index of one occurrence of the an-swer
+3. Solution: the start-end index of one occurrence of the an-swer

 ## Getting Started